tcobian/my_site_TC/content/home/experience.md

   location = "Ventura, California" date_start = "2019-07-01"
   date_end = "2019-10-01"
-  description =
+  description ="""
-  """
   * Build a library of research on carbon sequestration potential of   agricultural products within Patagonia’s supply chain, this was used by management and marketing to guide their regenerative organic program.
   * Calculate the carbon impact of Patagonia’s surfboard production using life cycle assessment.
   * Create a model in R that would predict materials ability to repel water after applying different chemistries.
-  * Determine the social, environmental, and technical impacts of different plastics, chemistries, and bio products that was then utilized by materials designers.
+  * Determine the social, environmental, and technical impacts of different plastics, chemistries, and bio products that was then utilized by materials designers."""
-  """

 [[experience]]
   title = "Sustaimability Assistant"